 The tenure of each director is disclosed in the integrated annual report.
-David Nurek has served as a non-executive director for 21 years, Martin Rosen for 11 years and Fatima Abrahams, John Bester and Fatima Daniels have each served for nine years.
-Where non-executive members have served more than nine years a summary of the views of the board on the independence of the member is disclosed in the integrated annual report.
+David Nurek has served as a non-executive director for 23 years, Martin Rosen for 13 years and Fatima Abrahams, John Bester and Fatima Daniels have each served for 11 years.
+Where non-executive directors have served for more than nine years the views of the board as to whether the director is independent is disclosed in the integrated annual report.
 Approval for the director's eligibility for re-election is granted by the board after assessment and conclusion that the member exercises objective judgement and that there is no interest, position, association or relationship which is likely to influence unduly or cause bias in decision-making.
 Non-executive directors are not entitled to remuneration that is contingent on the performance of the group.